Citizenship by Investment Malta

 The Malta citizenship by investment program has some of the strictest due diligence standards of any immigrant investor program in the world to ensure only deserving and reputable applicants are granted Maltese citizenship.
-As part of the Malta Individual Investor Programme, there is a four-tier due diligence process carried out directly by the government to comprehensively assess candidates.
+As part of the Malta Individual Investor Programme, there is a four-tier due diligence process carried out directly by the government to assess candidates comprehensively.

 Applicants must have a clean criminal record, and the Malta government conducts extensive criminal checks with INTERPOL, the International Criminal Court, and various other sources and authorities.
 As part of the due diligence process, applicants must also provide a police certificate before they will be approved for European citizenship.

-In order to be admitted into the citizenship by investment Malta program, applicants must show that they do not suffer from any contagious diseases.
+To be admitted into the citizenship by investment program Malta, applicants must show that they do not suffer from any contagious diseases.
 All applicants must also be covered by an international health insurance policy.

 All individuals and families applying to the Malta Individual Investor Program must make a significant non-refundable contribution to the National Development and Social Fund set up by the Government of Malta and run by a board of trustees.
 The fund, which is on the same level as the central bank, finances projects in the country linked to public health, education, job creation, social improvement, and innovation.
 The

 following contributions must be made within four months of being issued a Malta IIP Letter of Approval in Principle: